Fans reckon Stephen Mulhern looks 'sexy' with Saturday Night Takeaway makeover

-Stephen Mulhern unveiled a very new look as Saturday Night Takeaway returned to ITV for a twentieth series tonight (February 24).
+Stephen Mulhern unveiled a very new bald look as Saturday Night Takeaway returned to ITV for a twentieth series on Saturday night (February 24).

 The telly fave was on hand for the first Ant vs Dec challenge of the 2024 run.
 But far from the usual Stephen the fans know and love, Dr Stevil popped up on screen instead!